jdavydova/DevOps-portfolio/README.md

 🔸 [EXERCISE 3:Bash Script - User Processes](linux-basics/exercise-3-user-processes.sh)

 Write a bash script using Vim editor that checks all the processes running for the current user (USER env var) and prints out the processes in console.
 Hint: use ps aux command and grep for the user.

+🔸 EXERCISE 4: Bash Script - User Processes Sorted(linux-basics/exercise-4-user-processes-sorted.sh)

+Extend the previous script to ask for a user input for sorting the processes output either by memory or CPU consumption, and print the sorted list.